Volumes

 “Introduction: Empire and (Post-) Colonialism in Austrian Studies”

-Dirk Rupnow & Jonathan Singerton
+Dirk Rupnow and Jonathan Singerton

 “Habsburg Colonial Redux: Reconsidering Colonialism and Postcolonialism in Habsburg/Austrian History”